-Further specifications for some competitions may also be required and these will be detailed in either the appropriate FIM Appendix or in the Supplementary Regulations for the competition in question.
+Further specifications for some competitions may also be required and these will be detailed in either the appropriate FIM track racing Appendices or in the Supplementary Regulations for the competition in question.

 Concerning material verification, in case of doubt, a sample or the part in question shall be taken and analysed at a Material Testing laboratory.